MicrosoftDocs/win32/desktop-src/Msi/patch-sourcelistclearmediadisk.md

 ---
-Description: The SourceListClearMediaDisk method of the Patch object removes a specified disk from the set of registered disks for a patch.
+description: The SourceListClearMediaDisk method of the Patch object removes a specified disk from the set of registered disks for a patch.
 Accepts Diskid as a parameter.
 This method calls MsiSourceListClearMediaDisk. ms.assetid: fc52ecb9-2c79-497b-b551-0d3c4f584e86
 title: Patch.SourceListClearMediaDisk method
 ms.topic: reference